Mckenzie River Gathering of Robots (MRGR)

 Go Baby Go

-To encourage girls in our community to explore STEM and FIRST, we run demonstrations at Ophelia’s Place’s Girls Rule! event, as well as at SPICE camp, a girls’ science camp at the University of Oregon.
+To encourage girls in our community to explore STEM and FIRST, we run demonstrations at Ophelia’s Place’s Girls Rule! and Girl Con events, as well as at SPICE camp, a girls’ science camp at the University of Oregon.

-SERT has built many tools over the years to make various tasks faster and easier, all of which are open-source.
-Here are just a few of them:
+SERT has built many tools over the years to make various tasks faster and easier, all of which are open-source and shareable across FIRST.
+Here are just a few:

-Additionally, our team was invited to the Second Star Festival in Florence, Oregon where we gave TED-style talks and demonstrated a previous season’s robot design.
-In November, our team participated in the Barnes & Noble Maker Faire and taught many children about robotics, a continuing event.
-We demonstrated our Aerial Assist robot, Byter, at Kids Down South Preschool on February 1st.
-On February 24th, we demonstrated the same robot and presented about our team at the Emerald Valley Assisted Living Center.
+Our team has had the chance to participate in other interesting outreach events as well.
+For example, our team was invited to the Second Star Festival in Florence, Oregon where we gave TED-style talks and demonstrated a previous season’s robot design.
+We’ve also participated in the Barnes & Noble Maker Faire and taught many children about robotics.